 Franchise Disclosure Document

 If you're serious about becoming a Farmer, you need the facts.
-The Franchise Disclosure Document (FDD) contains detailed information about Area 2 Farms' franchise system, including: Initial investment requirements, Franchise agreement terms, Obligations and restrictions, Litigation and bankruptcy history.
+The Franchise Disclosure Document contains detailed information about the Area 2 Farms franchise system, including initial investment requirements, Franchise Agreement terms, obligations and restrictions, and litigation and bankruptcy history.

 Who Should Request This

-• You have capital available for initial investment
+• You have capital available for the initial investment.

 We provide the FDD to qualified candidates only.
 This protects both of us.